AntoineBenar/WebTech_AntoineBenar_AnaisLefebvre/README.md

 - - yarn add formik

-- - I also use, as recommanded, Gravatar : installing :
+- I also use, as recommanded, Gravatar :

 - - npm install --save react-gravatar